 Things you’ll need: Pot, mud, tomato seeds, shade

-A tomato garden is one of the most perfect outdoor activities for 5 year olds who enjoy being in nature.
+A tomato garden is one of the most perfect outdoor activities for 5-year-olds who enjoy being in nature.
 It not only means spending time outdoors and working with their own hands but has the added bonus of watching the plant grow and bear fruit!
-They can get something substantial to hold or even eat as a reward for their efforts.
+They can get something substantial to hold or even eat to reward their efforts.

 Skills learned: Biology, gardening, and taking care of a plant